.

 In the past few years, I have been sampling various brands of so-called gelato, and I am finding that, in an attempt to imitate that inimitable glorious creaminess of freshly-made gelato, manufacturers are going overboard with adding weird stuff and turning an otherwise good ice cream into something that, to my Italian palate, has a very unpleasant texture, and that I have tossed into the trash more than once.

 My suggestion to you: just buy a good quality basic ice cream without any particular claims and enjoy.
 Anything that says organic and that lists very few basic ingredients (around five) is usually a good choice.
-Recently, I have discovered that one of the best ice creams is the 365 brand by Whole Foods.
-It is clean, flavorful, and deliciously creamy.
+Recently, my favorite ice cream brands available in American grocery stores are:

 Of course, now I will have to go downstairs and have a slice of apple cake with ice cream to relieve the sweltering heat of this over-the-top hot summer day.